 This easy keto mushroom soup recipe is super creamy.
 It tastes so much better than any store bought cream of mushroom soup!
 A satisfying and healthy meal that's ready in under 30 minutes.

 As soon as the weather cools down, we make this soup on a regular basis.
-In fact, it is one of my husband's favourite recipes.
+In fact, alongside my keto tomato soup, it is my husband's favourite soup.

 It is perfect for meal prep, so make a big batch and freeze for quick lunches.